Biosolverr/corporate-obligation-chain/docs/architecture.md

 # Architecture — SemanticObligationGate + ProcessGraphRouter + CertificationGate

-Status: **all three contracts implemented; 45/45 tests executed for real** against genlayer-test 0.29.2 / GenVM v0.2.16 in Direct Mode (18 Gate, 21 Router, 6 CertificationGate) -- AND one real bug already found and fixed via an actual live Studio deployment attempt (§23.8: Address-typed arguments arriving as plain `int`, not `Address`).
+Status: **all three contracts implemented; 56/56 tests executed for real** against genlayer-test 0.29.2 / GenVM v0.2.16 in Direct Mode (23 Gate, 27 Router, 6 CertificationGate), including fixes from an independent external adversarial audit (Part E) -- AND one real bug already found and fixed via an actual live Studio deployment attempt (§23.8: Address-typed arguments arriving as plain `int`, not `Address`).
 This is not a syntax
 check: real storage descriptors, real `run_nondet_unsafe` leader/validator